Jmuren/Jesper-Muren-master-thesis-package/README.md

 deforeStable_0.1.0.pdf contains the manual for the package.

 Finally, the deforeStable directory contains the package.
-To use the package download the files in this repository, open the deforeStable project in Studio, go to build and press Install and Restart.
+To use the package download the files in this repository, open the deforeStable project in R Studio, go to build and press Install and Restart.
 Now you should be able to run the example code given that you have the other packages required for the package.